Post-Money SAFE Explained: Not Debt, Not Equity, Until It Converts (2026)

 TriggerPriced equity round, sale/M&A, or IPO

-Conversion priceSet by valuation cap and/or discount (document-specific)
+Conversion priceSet by a valuation cap and/or discount (document-specific)

-Because it is neither until the trigger, treating a SAFE as a loan or as shares from day one is a common, consequential error — the instrument's nature and its accounting treatment are a counsel question.
+Because it is neither until the trigger, treating a SAFE as a loan or as shares from day one is a common and consequential error.
+The instrument's nature and its accounting treatment are a counsel question.

 What "post-money" actually fixes

 "Post-money" means the investor's ownership is measured relative to the capitalisation after all the SAFE money (the SAFE round itself) but before the new money from the priced round that triggers conversion.
-The effect: each post-money SAFE holder has a more predictable ownership figure at signing, but the later dilution is shifted onto the founders (and the option pool).
-Stacking several SAFEs compounds this — and the cumulative founder dilution is the figure most often underestimated.
+The effect is that each post-money SAFE holder has a more predictable ownership figure at signing, while the later dilution is shifted onto the founders and the option pool.
+Stacking several SAFEs compounds this, and the cumulative founder dilution is the figure most often underestimated.

 Cap and discount